cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ### Fund the address

-Submiting transactions always requires you to pay a fee.
+Submitting transactions always require you to pay a fee.
-Sending native assets requires also requires to send at least 1 ada.
+Sending native assets requires also requires sending at least 1 ada.
 So make sure the address you are going to use as the input for the minting transaction has sufficient funds.
-For our example the newly generated address was funded with 10 ADA.
+For our example, the newly generated address was funded with 10 ada.

 ```bash
 cardano-cli query utxo --address $address --mainnet